Abizern/hblog/content/posts/2015-10-11-swift-function-overloading-by-return-type.markdown

 ---
-title: Swift Function Overloading By Return Type
+title: "Swift Function Overloading By Return Type"
-tags: swift, programming
-description: As Objective-C developers, we often forget that we can overload functions by return type.
+description: "As Objective-C developers, we often forget that we can overload functions by return type."
+date: "2015-10-11"
+tags: ["swift", "programming"]
+aliases: [ "/2015/10/11/swift-function-overloading-by-return-type/" ]
 ---

 As Objective-C developers, we often forget that we can overload functions by